Search This Blog

 If you have already practiced it, you can go so far as to change your grip.
 The claw grip requires your fingers to be tight against the bowl which is difficult when wet.
 A cradle grip supports the bowl with your entire palm.
 Delivering from a cradle grip provides more relaxed support when the bowl is wet and comprises a greater amount of rolling of the bowl off your fingers in the delivery.
 This gives the further benefit that it reduces divots.
 The more your bowl rotates in its initial few meters, the fewer the divots.

-When it is wet or actually raining steadily it is better to play aggressively.
-It is more important than ever that you place all your bowls behind the jack.
-Run-through shots at the head are more likely to hit their target because the bias is much reduced by the heaviness of the rink.
+When it is soaking wet or actually raining steadily it is better to play aggressively.
+It is more important than ever that you send all your bowls behind the jack.
+Run-through shots at the head are more likely to hit their target because the bias is much reduced by the heaviness of the green.

 Moist but not Wet Grass